delawaremathguy/ShoppingList14/README.md

 #  About "ShoppingList14"

-This is a simple, iOS project to process a shopping list that you can take to the grocery store with you, and move items off the list as you pick them up.
+This is a simple, iOS app to process a shopping list that you can take to the grocery store with you, and move items off the list as you pick them up.
 It persists data in CoreData.
-The project should be compiled with XCode 12.2 or later to run on iOS14.2 or later.
+The project should be compiled with XCode 12.2  and run on iOS14.2 or later.

 * An [earlier version of this project](https://github.com/delawaremathguy/ShoppingList) is available that works with XCode 11.7/iOS 13.7.
 If you have not yet made the move to XCode 12.2 and iOS 14.2, you should use this earlier project instead.